(Last updated on: 13/12/2021)

 Singapore Airlines post the positions they have available on their website.

 If you are shortlisted you will be invited to an interview.
-During this part of the application process, you may be asked to complete a number of tests, such as an essay and psychometric assessment.
+During this part of the application process, you may be asked to complete a number of tests.
+This can include an essay and a psychometric assessment.
 Following this round of interviews, the shortlisted candidates will be invited for a final round of interviews.

-Do you want to know what you may be asked to do at your assessment day?
+Do you want to know what you may be asked to do on your assessment day?
 Take a look at my post ‘How can I be successful at my Cabin Crew Assessment Day?’

-If you succeed in becoming Singapore Airlines Cabin Crew, then the next step is training!
-Singapore Airlines have one of the longest training programmes in the industry – lasting 4 months!
+If you succeed in becoming Singapore Airlines Cabin Crew, then the next step is training.
+Singapore Airlines have one of the longest training programmes in the industry.
+It lasts for 4 months!